fffx/baby_keyboard/dev/notes/tasks.md

     - Add more images
     - use planned llm utils to bulk-generate the set (look at ~/calmmage/experiments/llm/dev/notes)
     - also, first, think if / where can i get nice image collections for basic words on the web
     - there should be default 'alphabet' images, right?
-    - also there should probably some nice art projects with stylized alphabet images (i mean not only aphabet of course - but in general basic simple words)
+    - also there should probably some nice art projects with stylized alphabet images (i mean not only alphabet of course - but in general basic simple words)
 ## Done
 - [x] g
     - `key: cc781683`